raflisb/Restapi/readme.md

 Simple Rest API with Lumen microframework

+Features Enabled :
+ - Auth
+ - Login
+ - Register
+ - Api Token use
+ - Crud on mysql table with auth

 ## Official Documentation

 Documentation for the framework can be found on the [Lumen website](http://lumen.laravel.com/docs).